Interviewsand Articles

 "But wasn't it already approved?"
 Ferritti asked.

 Meanwhile, the broken concrete from the sidewalks had disappeared.
-And it also turned out that the builders who wanted to embark on Ferretti's project did not have the required insurance.
-To their dismay, as Ferretti told me, he had to cancel their heartfelt effort to help him.
+It also turned out that the builders who wanted to embark on Ferretti's project did not have the required insurance.
+To their dismay, as Ferretti told me, he had to cancel their heartfelt wish to help him.

 "Sure," responded the contractor, since it would save him time and money.
 "But you have to let me know within an hour."
 The city refused to grant permission, however, because Ferretti did not have the required liability insurance.